AiJared/Python-RoadMap/OOP/OOP_Readme.md

 Modularity refers to an organizing principle in which different components of a software system are divided into separate functional units.

 Using modularity in software system can alsi provide a powerful organizing framework that brings clarity to an implementation.
+In Python a module is a collection of closely related functions and classes that are defined together in a single file of source code.